WDI-SEA/notes/02-js-jquery/js-functions/readme.md

 #Functions

 ##Objectives
-* Define a function
+* Describe a situation where you would use:
+	- A function with a return value
+	- A function without a return value
-* Define a function with a parameter
+	- A function with a parameter
-* Define a function that operates on two parameters
-* Understand the difference between printing and returning
+* Describe the difference between printing and returning
-* Create functions with and without return values
+* Write a function with and without a return value
+* Write a function with a parameter
+* Write a function that operates on two or more parameters
-* Recognize the scope of variables inside and outside functions
+* Identify the scope of variables inside and outside functions

 ##Defining a function